pehota/elm-workshop/excercise3/README.md

 npm install
 ```

-This will install elm-live a tool which compiles elm on the fly and reloads the page.
+This will install elm-live, a tool which compiles elm on the fly and reloads the page.

 ```
 elm package install
 ```
 To install the elm dependecies
 ## To Do
-Go to you elm-package.json and add "src" to the `source-directories` field.
+Open the `elm-package.json` and add `"src"` to the `source-directories` field.
 This tells the compiler to look for elm modules in that directory.
 ```
 npm start